Simón Bolívar: Final years: 1826–1830

-While Bolívar was away, Urdaneta and the council of ministers planned with French envoys to have a Bourbon succeed Bolívar on his death as King of Colombia.
+While Bolívar was away, Urdaneta and the council of ministers planned with French envoys to have a member of the House of Bourbon succeed Bolívar on his death as King of Colombia.
 This plan was widely unpopular, and inspired Córdova to launch a revolt that was crushed in October 1829 by Daniel Florence O'Leary, Bolívar's aide-de-camp.
-In November, Bolívar ordered the council to cease its planning, which its members responded to by resigning, and Venezuelans, encouraged by a circular letter Bolívar had published in October, voted to secede from Colombia and exile him.
+In November, Bolívar ordered the council to cease its planning; instead they resigned.
+Venezuelans, encouraged by a circular letter Bolívar had published in October, voted to secede from Colombia.
 On 15 January 1830, Bolívar arrived in Bogotá and on 20 January the Admirable Congress convened in the city.
-Bolívar submitted his resignation from the presidency, which the congress rejected until 27 April, following Bolívar's appointment of New Granadan politician Domingo Caycedo as interim President.
+Bolívar submitted his resignation from the presidency, which the congress did not accept until 27 April, following the appointment of New Granadan politician Domingo Caycedo as interim President.
+The end of the war in a stalemate demonstrated to Bolívar, who dreamed of a federated Latin America, that its capacity to project power had limits.